wsargent/docker-cheat-sheet/README.md

 ## Security

 This is where security tips about Docker go.
-The [security](https://docs.docker.com/engine/articles/security/) page goes into more detail.
+The Docker [security](https://docs.docker.com/engine/articles/security/) page goes into more detail.

 First things first: Docker runs as root.
 If you are in the `docker` group, you effectively [have root access](http://reventlov.com/advisories/using-the-docker-command-to-root-the-host).
 If you expose the docker unix socket to a container, you are giving the container [root access to the host](https://www.lvh.io/posts/dont-expose-the-docker-socket-not-even-to-a-container.html).

 Docker should not be your only defense.
+You should secure and harden it.

+For an understanding of what containers leave exposed, you should read is [Understanding and Hardening Linux Containers](https://www.nccgroup.trust/globalassets/our-research/us/whitepapers/2016/april/ncc_group_understanding_hardening_linux_containers-10pdf) by [Aaron Grattafiori](https://twitter.com/dyn___).
+This is a complete and comprehensive guide to the issues involved with containers, with a plethora of links and footnotes leading on to yet more useful content.
+The security tips following are useful if you've already hardened containers in the past, but are not a substitute for understanding.

 ### Security Tips